Library

 The Brandeis Library's Research Excellence Prize recognizes students who apply sophisticated information literacy skills to the selection, evaluation and synthesis of sources for a research project.
 In addition to highlighting exemplary student scholarship, the Award serves to encourage students to engage with library resources and make use of library services.
 Each prize is for $250.

-• An award for community-engaged research, offered in partnership with the Samuels ’63 Center for Community Partnerships and Civic Transformation (COMPACT).
-Community engaged research typically addresses the questions, issues, and/or needs of a community partner — whether at the local, state, regional, national, or global level.
+• Community-engaged research, offered in partnership with the Samuels ’63 Center for Community Partnerships and Civic Transformation (COMPACT).
+Community-engaged research typically addresses the questions, issues, and/or needs of a community partner — whether at the local, state, regional, national, or global level.

-• An award for student research related to racism and anti-racism.
+• Student research related to racism and anti-racism.
 This award is open to both undergraduate and graduate students.
 Dissertations are not eligible for this award.

-• An award for climate change-related research.
+• Climate change-related research.
 This award is open to both undergraduate and graduate students.
 Dissertations are not eligible for this award.

-• An award for research completed in a University Writing Seminar (UWS).
+• Research completed in a University Writing Seminar (UWS).

-• An award for a research paper or project completed by an undergraduate student outside of UWS
+• Research completed by an undergraduate student outside of UWS.

-• An award for a research paper or project completed by a graduate student.
+• Research completed by a graduate student.
 Dissertations are not eligible for this award.

-• An award for research which makes use of materials in the Brandeis University Archives & Special Collections.
+• Research that makes use of materials in the Brandeis University Archives & Special Collections.
 This award is open to both undergraduate and graduate students.
 Dissertations are not eligible for this award.

 Students, submit your work for the Research Excellence Prize